 Family-abuse children 'unprotected', commissioner warns

-The Office of the Children's Commissioner has launched a two-year inquiry into how best to tackle the problem, following the publication of a report based on an analysis of 57,226 research studies into child sexual abuse.
+The Office of the Children's Commissioner has launched an inquiry into how best to tackle the problem.

 The two-year inquiry will look at sexual abuse within the family.

 The report, entitled It's a Lonely Journey, was carried out for the Office of the Children's Commissioner by researchers at Middlesex University.

 It showed there were "glaring omissions" in what was known about abuse in family environments, said Ms Berelowitz.

 These include an "almost complete lack" of research directly looking into children and young people's experiences of what would help to prevent the abuse or to support those who have been abused.

 The report highlights a particular lack of knowledge about the experiences of disabled children and those from minority ethnic groups.

 It also finds that most services to support people who have experienced child sexual abuse within a family context are targeted at adult survivors rather than at children.

 Moreover, little is known about the prevalence of long-term psychological and physical harm caused by sexual abuse in family environments and almost nothing about the economic cost this places on society.